mudjaycker/mudjaycker/README.md

-# Mudjaycker  - aka [rekurzive] 👋
+# Mudjaycker  - aka [rekurzive lambda] 👋

 ## I'm a Trapper, Beatmaker, Developer, and Polyglot !!!

-- 🌱 I’m currently learning 3 natural languages 🤣
+- 🌱 I’m currently speaking just 5 natural languages and still learning the 6th 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about web3 and Languages and Compilation Theory
 - ⚡ Fun fact: I love beatmaking / hip pop [Trap-Beat][Drill-Beat]
 - ⚡ Svelte is better than let's see ... 🤔 ? 🤣